tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

  type: NodePort
 ```

 This would effectively solve our issue of not being able to reach the appropiate pod when looking for the validation token on grafana.yourdomain.com/.well-known/acme-challenge.
-Solver worked fine and the certificate was being generated succesfully.<br>
+Solver worked fine and the certificate was being generated succesfully.

 Everything looked good, the future was bright... except...

 ### The Cert-Manager & Amazon ALB Problem
 Cert-Manager does not work with AWSs ALB.
 ALB only works with certificates issued with ACM, that's Amazon Certificate Manager.
 And to this date, Cert-Manager doesn't have an option to use ACM as an issuer.
 I honestly don't know who I should be mad at.

 Having a valid TLS certificate inside our cluster in the form of a secret (grafana-ingress-certificate) would make no difference.
-If you would try to reach https://grafana.yourdomain.com from inside the cluster it would work fine because the secret was valid and the ingres would have tls through this secret, but here's the problem:<br>
+If you would try to reach https://grafana.yourdomain.com from inside the cluster it would work fine because the secret was valid and the ingres would have tls through this secret, but here's the problem:

-When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS (assuming you added the required alb annotations to the ingress of course).<br>
+When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS (assuming you added the required alb annotations to the ingress of course).

 By default, these load balancers are created only with an HTTP (port 80) listener.
-So even if inside the cluster you have an ingress with a valid certificate, it makes no difference, because the AWS load balancer that points to that ingress has no HTTPS listener.<br>
+So even if inside the cluster you have an ingress with a valid certificate, it makes no difference, because the AWS load balancer that points to that ingress has no HTTPS listener.

 So you need to add a HTTPS (port 443) listener to the Load Balancer.
 How do you do this automatically?
 You add this annotation to the ingress:
 ```yaml
 ingress: